stianp/open-source-cs/README.md

 # This Is Not A DIY Approach

-If you go through parts or all of this syllabus, you will not be able to say that you are self-taught.
+If you go through parts or all of this curriculum, you will not be able to say that you are self-taught.

-I say that because everything in this syllabus is built on the knowledge of other people.
+I say that because everything in this curriculum is built on the knowledge of other people.
 The courses were created by other people who again built their knowledge on top of what other people taught them.

 While this certainly took quite an effort to put together, this is simply a compilation of courses designed to build a certain (highly competent) skillset.
 As such, you'll be learning from many great teachers.